clearlinux/clear-linux-documentation/source/clear-linux/guides/network/ovs-dpdk.rst

 #.
 Run guest virtual machine B using a similar reference configuration.
 Be
    sure to change the MAC address to a different value.

 #.
-Follow the instructions in the :ref:`set-ip-address` section.
+Follow the instructions in the :ref:`set-ip-addr-ovs-dpdk` section.

 #.
 When testing is complete, clean the previous environment, turn off the virtual
    machines, and delete the bridge.